Olhaau/Hands-On-ML-KI-BigData/README.md

 **Training RNNs**

-A RNN is trained by **backpropagation through time (BPTT)**, which unrolls it through time and uses regular backpropagation:
+A RNN is trained by **backpropagation through time (BPTT)**, which unrolls it through time and uses regular backpropagation.
+In detail:
 1. first a forward pass through the unrolled network
 2. the output sequence is evaluated using a cost function (may ignore some outputs)
 3. the gradients of that cost function are then propagated backward through the unrolled network